Infused-Insight/docker_makefiles/README.md

 ## Description

 Makefiles that make working with docker easier and more convenient.
-Provides simple commands to run, stop, restart, view logs and much more.

-All available commands can be viewed with `make help`:
+The Makefiles...

+* Auto-generate a list of all available targets / commands that you can see by running `make help`

+* Provide useful default commands such as `make run`, `make restart` and many more
+* Allow you to add additional service-specific commands
+* Allow you to override default commands
+* Display the traefik URL of the service on start / restart

 ![Screenshot](./screenshot.png)